 We encourage applications from people with work experience in health care.
-However, chiropractors, podiatrists, dentists and physician's assistants will not be granted advanced standing based on work experience.
-SMUSOM will submit transcripts to any university or college for a student requesting a transfer.
+However, chiropractors, podiatrists, dentists and physician's assistants will not be SMUSOM will submit transcripts to any university or college for a student requesting a transfer.

 MEDICAL COLLEGE ADMISSIONS TEST (MCAT)